John O'Shea: Coaching career

-After retirement as a player with the Championship club in July 2019, O'Shea joined the backroom team at Reading as a first-team coach.
-He left the club in July 2021.

-In April 2020, O'Shea was named as assistant manager of the Republic of Ireland U21 team under manager Jim Crawford.
+In April 2020, O'Shea was named as assistant manager of the Republic of Ireland under-21 team under manager Jim Crawford.

 On 22 July 2022, O'Shea joined Stoke City as first-team coach.
 He was one of 20 coaches who successfully completed their UEFA Pro Licence course with the Football Association of Ireland (FAI) in December 2022.
+O'Shea left his role at Stoke on 12 May 2023.

 On 22 February 2023, O'Shea was named assistant manager of the Republic of Ireland senior team, under manager Stephen Kenny.
+He left in November after Kenny's contract ended.

+When Wayne Rooney was appointed manager of EFL Championship club Birmingham City in October 2023, O'Shea joined his staff as a first-team coach.
+He left by mutual consent at his own request a few days after Rooney's sacking in January 2024.

+On 28 February 2024, O'Shea was named as interim manager of the senior Republic of Ireland team for the March friendlies against Belgium and Switzerland, while the Football Association of Ireland continued their search for a permanent manager.
+He continued as interim manager for the friendlies against Hungary and Portugal in June.
+His debut on 23 March was a goalless draw at home to Belgium, with Evan Ferguson missing a penalty.

+In August 2024, O'Shea returned to his role as assistant coach of the Republic of Ireland team under new manager Heimir Hallgrímsson.

 Personal life

 O'Shea married his long-term partner, Yvonne Manning, in the Lady Chapel in Maynooth, County Kildare, Ireland on 8 June 2010.
 They have a son and a daughter.